-It is true that you can optimize most of the things: especially shopping and eating out since there are a ton of options usually within minutes of walking, but visiting friends or getting to a particular place for a particular event, can be extremely time consuming.
-And since I don’t like to waste time…
+It is true that you can optimize most of the things: especially shopping and eating out since there are a ton of options usually within minutes of walking to any location in Bucharest, but visiting friends or getting to a particular place for a particular event, can be extremely time consuming.

-There are huge crowds everywhere and because of that, you have to spend a lot more time waiting in line everywhere.
+There are huge crowds everywhere and because of that, you have to spend a lot of your time waiting in line.
 Supermarkets are always packed, crowds are everywhere.
 This is probably a problem that most large cities have up to a certain degree, but it’s a Con in my opinion nevertheless.

-They will actually feel right at home there, but I personally like to have my space, I don’t like being squashed like a sardine in the metro when it’s extremely crowded and I prefer spending just a couple of minutes in line at the store to pay for my groceries…
+They will actually feel right at home there, but I personally like to have my space, I don’t like being squashed like a sardine in the metro and I prefer spending just a few of minutes in line at the store to pay for my groceries…